-The most significant determination inherent in the preparation of our financial statements is the valuation of our portfolio investments and the related amounts of unrealized appreciation.
-As of June 30, 2014, 92% of our total assets represented investments in portfolio companies valued at fair value.
+The most significant determination inherent in the preparation of our financial statements is the valuation of our portfolio investments and the related amounts of unrealized appreciation or depreciation.
+As of September 30, 2014, 94% of our total assets represented investments in portfolio companies valued at fair value.
 We are required to report our investments at fair value.
 We follow the provisions of ASC 820, Fair Value Measurements and Disclosures ("ASC 820").
 ASC 820 defines fair value, establishes a framework for measuring fair value, establishes a fair value hierarchy based on the quality of inputs used to measure fair value and enhances disclosure requirements for fair value measurements.

 Our portfolio strategy calls for us to invest in illiquid securities issued by private companies with annual revenues generally between \$10 million and \$150 million.
 These portfolio investments may be subject to restrictions on resale and will generally have either no established trading market or established markets that are inactive; therefore, market quotations are generally not readily available.
 Generally, following the origination of a LMM debt investment, the cost basis of the investment, which is the principal less fees received, is considered to be representative of fair value.
 The fair value of these investments will continue to be equal to the cost basis to the extent that the investment company continues to perform in accordance with expectations and there is no indication of a decline in fair value.
-To the extent that the investment is out performing or under performing relative to expectations, we determine the fair value primarily using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments at each reporting date.
+To the extent that the investment is out-performing or under-performing relative to expectations, we determine the fair value primarily using a yield to maturity approach that analyzes the discounted cash flows of interest and principal for the debt security, as set forth in the associated loan agreements, as well as the financial position and credit risk of each of these portfolio investments at each reporting date.
 Our estimate of the expected repayment date of a debt security is generally the legal repayment date of the instrument.
-The yield to maturity analysis considers changes in leverage levels, credit quality, portfolio company performance and other factors.
-We will use the value determined by the yield analysis as the fair value for that security.
-However, it is our position that assuming a borrower is outperforming underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing if the market interest rate, given the borrower's current credit quality, is lower than the stated loan interest rate.
-Therefore, we do not believe that a market participant would pay a premium for the investment, a
+The yield to maturity analysis considers changes in leverage levels, credit quality, portfolio company performing underwriting expectations and because these respective investments do not contain pre-payment penalties, the borrower would most likely prepay or refinance the borrowing if the market interest rate, given the borrower's current credit quality, is lower than the stated loan interest rate.
+Therefore, we do not believe that a market participant would pay a premium for the investment, and because of our general intent to hold its loans to repayment, we generally do not believe that the fair value of the investment should be adjusted in excess of the principal amount.
+However, adjustments to investment values will be made for declines in fair value due to market changes or borrower specific credit deterioration.
+As of September 30, 2014 and December 31, 2013, the Company owned seven and two LMM debt investments which had a total estimated fair value of \$8.9 million and \$1.5 million which is approximately 2.5% and 2.2% of the Company's portfolio investments at fair value, respectively.